dmochow/dmochow.github.io/_posts/2023-09-22-gca-acceptance.markdown

 I learned yesterday that a paper that I have been developing over the last several years has been accepted into this year's Advances in Neural Information Processing Systems (NIPS) conference.
-The paper proposes a method, that I am calling "Granger Components Analysis" or GCA for blindly learning the Granger causal relationships in your data.
+The paper proposes a method -- "Granger Components Analysis" (GCA) -- for blindly learning the Granger causal relationships in your data.
 You can think of it as a version of Principal Components Analysis (PCA) where you are:
 - Not learning components but rather *pairs* of components.
 - The criterion that is being maximized is the strength of the Granger Causality from one signal to the other in the component pair.